Wilfred/difftastic/manual/src/tricky_cases.md

 foobaz();
 ```

-`foobar` and `foobaz` are completely different, and should never be
+`foobar` and `foobaz` are completely different, and their common
-matched up.
-For comments, we'd rather match up comments that are
+prefix `fooba` should not be matched up.
+However, matching common
-textually similar.
+prefixes or suffixes for comments is desirable.

 ## Multiline Comments